maxspahn/markdown-cv/index.md

 `2020-2024`
 __Delft University of Technology__, PhD. in Robotics
 - trajectory generation for high-dimensional robots
+- motion planning for mobile manipulation
+- geometric interpretation of motion planning
+- application of differential geometry to reactive motion generation
+- several open source contributions, see [GitHub](www.github.com/maxspahn)

 `2013-2019`
 __RWTH Aachen__, Mechanical Engineering, B.Sc. and M.Sc.
+- general studies of mechanical engineering
+- focus on computational fluid dynamics and robotics
+- Bachelor thesis: __A Robust and Predictable Algorithm for the Numerical Solution of the Inverse Kinematics Problem for Serial Robots__
+- Master thesis: __Modeling High Weissenberg number flows in OpenFOAM__

 `2015-2017`
 __École Centrale Supéléc Paris__, M.Sc.
+- prestigious double degree program [T.I.M.E.](https://timeassociation.org/)
+- general studies of engineering in French
+- focus on fundamental mathematics
+- several courses on algorithms and computer science

 ### Languages
 - fluent in __German__, __English__